marvingeene/Geene/README.md

 Allow the user to set a background image instead of a background color.

+Add an option that each picture has the corresponding name displayed below it.

+Improve calculation of correct size, it sometimes behaves weirdly.

+(PTV) Change kill pokemon method to make switching the picture to pained optional.

 CG :

 Nothing really, this was made for a very specific purpose and it works for that, so nothing really to do, maybe do a check so that the date can be entered in both dd.mm and mm.dd